-Grammarfile is the file of declarations and grammar rules, and Parserfile is the name of the file that will contain the Erlang parser code that is generated.
-The optional Verboseflag argument determines whether the parser generator should give full information about resolved and unresolved parse action conflicts (= true), or only about those conflicts that prevent a parser from being generated from the input grammar (= false; the default).
-The optional Includefile argument indicates a customized prologue file which the user may want to use instead of the default file lib/parsetools/include/yeccpre.hrl which is otherwise included at the beginning of the resulting parser file.
+{parserfile, Parserfile}.
+Parserfile is the name of the file that will contain the Erlang parser code that is generated.
+The default ("") is to add the extension .erl to Grammarfile stripped of the .yrl extension.

+{includefile, Includefile}.
+Indicates a customized prologue file which the user may want to use instead of the default file lib/parsetools/include/yeccpre.hrl which is otherwise included at the beginning of the resulting parser file.
 N.B.
 The Includefile is included 'as is' in the parser file, so it must not have a module declaration of its own, and it should not be compiled.
 It must, however, contain the necessary export declarations.
+The default is indicated by "".